patrick-zippenfenig/environmental-data-management-notes/README.md

 |- chunk_18636.om
 ```

-For reanalysis datasets, file span entire years.
-They are still accompanied by weekly files for daily updates because updating only a single day inside a 365 day block of data is rather inefficient.
+For reanalysis datasets, files span entire years.
+However, they are also supplemented with weekly files for daily updates, as updating just a single day within a 365-day data block would be highly inefficient.

 ```
 data/copernicus_era5/temperature_2m